 When Vitamin D is optimised at 200nmol/L, it will ‘auto-adjust’ ionised Calcium to its ideal level of 1.25-1.26mmol/L (Van Zanden: 2016).

 A 2009 study found women with Vitamin D levels greater than 85nmol/L had a 50% LOWER RISK of being diagnosed with breast cancer than those women with levels less than 60nmol/L (Rejnmark:2009).

 Vitamin D deficiency has an adverse effect on hair growth due to its influence on thyroid-adrenal function.
 There are Vitamin D receptors in the scalp; Vitamin D is essential for hair follicle maturation (maturity).
-To positively influence any rT3, autoimmune issues or help stabilise blood sugar levels Vitamin D must be maintained at 120-150nmol/L.
+To positively influence any rT3, autoimmune issues or help stabilise blood sugar levels Vitamin D should be maintained at or above 150nmol/L.

 A Vitamin D deficiency can also trigger an autoimmune reaction in pre-disposed people as deficiency disorientates the immune system; attacking susceptible tissues such as the skin + the thyroid gland.

 Progressive medical researchers***** speculate that just by annually testing and maintaining a woman’s Vitamin D and Iodine at respective ‘target’ levels, the rate of breast disease/malignancy could be decreased by as much as 25%.
 They also propose the body requires less demand for Thyroid and Cortisol hormone when Iodine + Vitamin D levels are optimised – allowing the body to operate more efficiently.